-Here We Go Again: Dow Drops 880 Points As Stock Market Turmoil Continues
+Dow Dives 1,400 Points, Entering Bear Market, As Coronavirus Fears Grow

-The Dow Jones Industrial Average fell sharply yet again Wednesday morning after staging a rally a day earlier.
-Just on Monday the stock market had its worst drop since 2008 amid fears that the growing spread of coronavirus would push the global economy into recession.
+Just on Monday, the stock market had its worst drop since 2008 amid fears that the growing spread of coronavirus would push the global economy into recession.

-The blue chip index was down more than 880 points, or 3.5%, in midday trading.
-The S&P 500 and the Nasdaq were down about 3%.

-Early Monday afternoon, the World Health Organization declared that the disease COVID-19, caused by coronavirus, is a pandemic.
-As of Tuesday, the WHO was reporting 142,823 cases in 109 countries on six continents.
+Early Wednesday afternoon, the World Health Organization declared that the disease COVID-19, caused by coronavirus, is a pandemic.
+As of Tuesday, the WHO was reporting about 120,000 cases in 114 countries on six continents.

+President Trump told reporters he will be making a statement about coronavirus Wednesday night.
+He made the comments as he met with the chief executives of major banks.

+Treasury Secretary Steven Mnuchin told House lawmakers the administration is considering several ways to help businesses affected by coronavirus-related disruptions.

 The airline industry has been one of the hardest hit by the coronavirus, as people and businesses cancel travel plans.
 In an interview with NPR's Peter O'Dowd on Wednesday, JetBlue CEO Robin Hayes compared the impact to the aftermath of the Sept.
 11, 2001, attacks.